GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_group_[Group].md

 * `unauthorized`, see documentation about [authentication](../../Auth.md)

-Specific errors this method may return:
+This method can return specific errors:

 HTTP Status | Name   | Optional          | Description
 ------------|--------|-------------------|------------